nlsandler/c-compiler-implementations/README.md

 ## Rust

+* [ceronman/writing-a-c-compiler](https://github.com/ceronman/writing-a-c-compiler) - Work in progress, I have implemented up to chapter 12 including all extra-credit.
+Only macOS supported for now.
+I push updates almost every day.

 * [ianyourgod/batpu-c-compiler](https://github.com/ianyourgod/batpu-c-compiler) - Rust implementation for the [BATPU2](https://www.youtube.com/watch?v=3gBZHXqnleU), a CPU made for/in minecraft: uses the GCC preprocessor, and has absolutely terrible error messages.
 All parts finished.
 A few part 2 features are missing (floats, longs, unsigned), as the CPU does not support them.

 * [neildanson/c_compiler](https://github.com/neildanson/c_compiler) - Rust implementation based entirely on the book, following x86-64.
 Verified working on WSL2 on Windows and MacOS.
 Work In progress.